 air kit, which performance cam should I install to get some of the bottom end performance back?"
 Well, converting

-its performance purpose and potential.
+performance purpose and potential.

 We hope that helps with any questions you may have.